What Is a Fluorescein Eye Stain Test?

 Treatment options may include:

-- using prescription eye drops or ointment
+- using prescription eye drops or ointment, usually an antibiotic to prevent an infection from developing

 - wearing a temporary eye patch or bandage contact lens